 I could see the top of what I assumed was Bran Castle, so I thought we must have been close by at that point, right?
-I always panic when I travel — I’m so worried about getting lost that I end up getting lost.
+Always panicking when I travel — I’m so worried about getting lost that I end up getting lost.

-I have Romanian ancestry and although the results said I only had 3% Romanian in my blood when I took an ancestry DNA test, I know I have much more than that.
+Having Romanian ancestry and although the results said I only had 3% Romanian in my blood when I took an ancestry DNA test, I know I have much more than that.
 Even my last name comes from my Romanian roots.

-Bran Castle is rumored to be the Romanian castle that inspired the famous fortress in Bram Stoker’s book, Dracula.
+Bran Castle is rumoured to be the Romanian castle that inspired the famous fortress in Bram Stoker’s book, Dracula.
 It’s easily accessible from the charming Romanian city of Brașov, nestled deep within the beautiful Carpathian Mountains in Transylvania.

 Getting to Bran Castle

 As we stepped into our taxi cab, the driver insisted on us spending the day with him.
 He offered to drive us to Bran Castle then wait an hour for us to have a look around, before driving us back for a small fee.

 You can hire drivers to take you to Bran Castle for the day, but I would recommend doing that prior to your trip.
 I don’t recommend taking up an offer from a taxi driver.

 After the taxi ride, Chris and I walked towards a row of small buses with uniquely patterned fabric seats that could have been the original material from when the buses were built in the 1960s.

 I’m terrible when it comes to the idea of getting lost in foreign countries.
-I always carefully map out my route, often following the entire journey on Google Maps beforehand, so I can look out for landmarks when doing it for real.
+I always carefully map out my route, often following the entire journey on Google Maps beforehand.
+I can look out for landmarks when doing it for real.
 This time I didn’t have the luxury of having specific points to look out for, so I was a bit panicked.

-I knew the route would take approximately 45 minutes, so I kept my eye on the clock as we headed towards our first recognizable stop, Râșnov, which, like Brașov, also has a Hollywood-esque sign with the name of the city on top of a hill.
+I knew the route would take approximately 45 minutes.
+I kept my eye on the clock as we headed towards our first recognizable stop, Râșnov.
+Like Brașov, it also has a Hollywood-esque sign with the name of the city on top of a hill.
 I love Romania.

-I was really paranoid about getting lost, so I told Chris that we were practically there and we should get off the bus at the next stop unless we wanted to go straight past the castle!
+I was really paranoid about getting lost.
+I told Chris that we were practically there and we should get off the bus at the next stop unless we wanted to go straight past the castle!

 As we stood in the middle of the road, with Bran Castle a good, long walk away, I laughed and took pictures of the tiny village we found ourselves in before we headed for our original destination.

 Authentic Romanian Culture